Guruprasad1399/TaskManagement/readme.md

 	Right-click on the solution in Solution Explorer and select "Restore NuGet Packages".

 4.Set Up the Database:
-	Ensure your SQL Server instance is running.
+	Ensure your MySQL instance is running.
 	Use Entity Framework Core migrations to set up your database.

 5. Configure the Application: